Frans Reinhold Kjellman: Explorations and research

 Kjellman's first Arctic voyage (1872–73) was with Adolf Erik Nordenskiöld aboard the Christopher Polhem to Spitsbergen.
 Stranded by early winter ice in Wijdefjorden, he helped establish winter quarters at Mossel Bay (79°53′ N, 16°4′ E) and, despite temperatures falling below –20 °C and ice up to 1.5 m thick, conducted dredge collections that revealed the continuity of algal growth and reproductive activity throughout the polar night.

 Between 1874 and 1876 he surveyed the west coast of Sweden, documenting zonal shifts in littoral algal communities.
 In 1875–76 he joined Nordenskiöld's Kara Sea expedition on the whaler Pröven, demonstrating that the Kara Sea supported a diverse marine flora akin to those of Novaya Zemlya, Spitsbergen and the Sea of Okhotsk.
+Kjellman collected plant specimens which were distributed in the exsiccata-like specimen series Plantae in Itineribus Suecorum Polaribus collectae [1875].
 As botanist on the Vega expedition (1878–80), the first ship to sail the Northeast passage, he collected phanerogams and algae from Siberia, Alaska and St. Lawrence Island.
 His Bering Sea algal survey (1889) and his comprehensive Nova Ishafvets Algflora (1883) described over 259 species, many newly recorded to science.